 TARANAKI YOUTH SAIL

-Every January, Taranaki Youth Sail holds a three day Optisail camp.
-This attracts large numbers of Opti sailors who enjoy sleeping over at the Yacht club and making new friends.
+Every January, Taranaki Youth Sail holds a two day Junior Sailing camp.
+This attracts large numbers of Junior sailors who enjoy sleeping over at the Yacht club and making new friends.
 Wayne Holdt does an amazing job with this camp and his relaxed attitude is what attracts more kids every year.
-It is open to all Opti sailors in the Western Districts sailing area.
+It is open to all Optimist and starling sailors in the Western Districts sailing area.

-Coaching sessions for Optimist Learn to Race, Green, Open fleet, and Starling sailors is on Wednesday evenings from 5pm to 7pm.
+Coaching sessions for Optimist Learn to Race, Green, Open fleet, and Starling sailors is on Wednesday evenings from 5pm to 7pm during the school terms.

 Taranaki has a very active Secondary School sailing programme.
 It runs from February through to the end of April.
 At present, New Plymouth Girls and Boys high schools and Francis Douglas Memorial College have sailing teams which compete around the country in team racing events.